 APPLYING FOR SERVICE

 An application for water and sewer service through an existing connection can be initiated by visiting the Service Authority’s website, by telephone, or in person at the Service Authority’s headquarters in the Prince William County Complex.
-Please submit your application at least five (5) working days prior to the requested date for service initiation.
+Please submit your application at least 1-2 working days notice prior to the requested date for service initiation.
 Owner information is checked against Prince William County’s land record data base.
 If there is a discrepancy, a copy of the HUD 1 Settlement Statement may be required prior to initiating service.
 When applying for service, the application process will be expedited by having the following information readily available: